nuttapong1996/obscreen/README.md

 If you value this project, please think about awarding it a ⭐.
 Thanks ! 🙏

-## 🗺️ Short-term roadmap
+## 🗺️ Short-term Roadmap
-- New `Composition` content type: Check out a [video demo here](https://demo.obscreen.io/data/uploads/compositions.mp4)
-- New `Text` Content Type: Display text with customizable styles, including options for scrolling effects.
+✅ New `Composition` content type: Check out a [video demo here](https://demo.obscreen.io/data/uploads/compositions.mp4) ✅ New `Text` Content Type: Display text with customizable styles, including options for scrolling effects.
 - New `HTML` Content Type: Display HTML snippets for more powerful text customization, giving you full control over the content.
 - Fleet Studio Management: Reviving a legacy feature
 - Remote Player Server: A new way to manage a player from the studio without needing SSH access to player